vishwagtx/NetGroupInventory/readme.md

 2. NetGroupInventory.Service - This is using for the manage inventory system related transactions Debug url:- https://localhost:44321/

+*Important -Both services above should be up and run to run the Angular project

 Databases are hosted in the Azure cloud and Ef core is used as a database communication technology